xilution/xilution-react-todomvc/README.md

 ## About the Author

 [Todd Brunia](https://twitter.com/tbrunia) is the founder of [Xilution](https://xilution.com).
-Xilution creates and markets API based software as a service (SaaS).
+Xilution creates and markets API as a Service products.

 ## Contributions